Anna Maria Amcats football, 2020–2025: 2025

-The 2025 Anna Maria Amcats football team represents Anna Maria College of Paxton, Massachusetts.
-In its first year under head coach Tanner Kingsley, Anna Maria will compete as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC).
+The 2025 Anna Maria Amcats football team represented Anna Maria College of Paxton, Massachusetts.
+In its first year under head coach Tanner Kingsley, Anna Maria competed as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC).

-This was the school's first season as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC).
+This was the school's first season as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC) before closing in May 2026.